Outreach and Widening Participation

 How to apply

-Please note that places are limited and will be allocated on a first come, first served basis.
-To book, please email Joanna Axinte – firstname.lastname@example.org and include the title of the event & date in the subject line.
+To make an enquiry please email Joanna Axinte – firstname.lastname@example.org.
 We will need to know: - approximate number of students, year group and any special requirements.

-Although these events are free to attend, if you wish to amend or cancel a booking you must provide at least two weeks’ notice prior to the event otherwise a cancellation fee of £15 per student will be incurred.
+Although these events are free, if you wish to amend or cancel your booking you must provide at least two weeks’ notice prior to the event otherwise a cancellation fee of £15 per student will be incurred.
 Amendments need to be made by email.
 A £15 cancellation fee will also be charged per student for any "no shows" on the day and can be passed on to students at teacher’s discretion.

-These events are funded by the National Networks for Collaborative Outreach (NNCO) scheme, which aims to encourage more young people into Higher Education (HE).
+Our past events were funded by the National Networks for Collaborative Outreach (NNCO) scheme, which aims to encourage more young people into Higher Education (HE).
 It brings together universities and Further Education colleges into local networks to provide coordinated outreach to schools and colleges.